otboss/PDQ-Pizza-Factory-Locator-Subsystem/README.md

 </ul>
 <br>
 <h3>6.
 Get Closest Factory</h3>
 Gets the nearest factory to supplied coordinates.
+Calculations are based on the distance between coordinates and not the length of the route to the factory.
 <br>
 <br>
 <pre>